mgsloan/local-branch-cleaner/README.md

 This was 100% vibecoded using Zed Agent + Claude Opus 4.
 I literally made no code changes myself.
 I've barely looked at the code, but it seems to work well - use at your own risk!
 Known rough corners:

 * Probably only works when pushing branches to the same repo

+* Only known to work for squash-and-rebased PRs.
+Good chances it works for PRs merged with merge commits.
+Probably does not work for PRs that are merged via rebase

 Run `path-to-this-repo/start.sh` from within a git repository that has a GitHub remote URL to start the server and automatically open in your browser.